John P. Elkin

 John Pratt Elkin (January 11, 1860 – October 3, 1915) was an American lawyer and judge.
-He served a term as the state's Attorney General, and was an associate justice of the state's Supreme Court.
+He served a term as the state's Attorney General, and as an associate justice of the state's Supreme Court.
 He was a central figure in a scandal concerning influence buying on the Supreme Court.

 Life and career

 Elkin was born the son of Francis Elkin and Elizabeth Pratt.
 The family moved to the village of Smicksburg in 1869, where Elkin received a rudimentary education.
 In 1873, the family moved to Wellsville, Ohio, where the father opened a tin plate factory, and Elkin worked there in his early teens.
 In 1875, the factory failed, and the family moved back to Smicksburg, where Elkin was hired as a teacher.

 In 1881, Elkin studied law at the University of Michigan, graduating in 1884.
 In 1884, he graduated, married Adda Prothero that summer, and was elected to the state House that fall.
 Elkin was admitted to the bar of Indiana County in 1885, and served two terms in the state House, 1885-86 and 1887-88.

 Elkin was appointed Deputy Attorney General in 1895, which he resigned under pressure in 1897.
 He was also 1896 chairman of the state Republican committee, and had backed Senator Quay, the party's "kingmaker", for President.

 Elkin was appointed Attorney General in 1899.

 In 1902, Elkin tried to run for governor, and expected to win the Republican nomination on the first ballot, but Quay backed Judge Pennypacker and successfully bribed key Elkin supporters at the nomination convention.

 In 1904, a vacancy arose on the state's Supreme Court.
 Governor Pennypacker was nominated by his party to run in the special election to replace the vacancy, but he declined.
 Elkin was then nominated and elected.
 Elkin served on the bench until his death in 1915.